louisponet/blog/content/posts/icc_1_seqlock/index.md

 ```
 I find that they fail for array sizes of 64 (512 bytes) and up.
 This signals that either the compiler or the cpu did some reordering of operations.

-The issue in this specific case is that the compiler has inline the `read` function and reordered `let first = msg[0]` on line (15) to be executed before
+The issue in this specific case is that the compiler has inlined the `read` function and reordered `let first = msg[0]` on line (15) to be executed before
 the `read` on line (14), causing obvious problems.
 Just to highlight how fickle inlining is, adding `assert_ne!(msg[0], 0)` after line (19) makes all tests pass.

 While changing one of the `self.version.load(Ordering::Relaxed)` operations in `read` to `self.version.load(Ordering::Acquire)` solves the issue in this case, adding `#[inline(never)]` is much more safe and does not lead to any difference in performance.
 We do the same for the `write` function to avoid similar shenanigans there.

-Even though the tests now pass even without using any barriers, we proceed with a double check by analyzing the assembly that was produced by the compiler.
+Even though the tests now pass without using any barriers, we proceed with a double check by analyzing the assembly that was produced by the compiler.

 ## Deeper dive using [`cargo asm`](https://crates.io/crates/cargo-show-asm/0.2.34)
-This is for sure one of the best tools for this kind of analysis.
+`cargo asm` is for sure one of the best tools for this kind of analysis, with [godbolt](https://godbolt.org) being another.
 I highly recommend adding `#[inline(never)]` to isolate the function of interest from the rest of the code.

 ### `SeqLock::<[usize; 1024]>::read`
+When using a large array with 1024 elements, the `rust` code compiles down to
 ```asm, linenos, hl_lines=19 22 26 27 28 30
 code::SeqLock<T>::read:
         .cfi_startproc